jgklingo/envelope-budgeting-app/README.md

 - Backend will pull in transactions from the Plaid Transactions API regularly (`/transactions/sync`)
   - This will occur daily to start, since this is the frequency with which Plaid is updated
   - Amount, date, description, and merchant name will all be used directly in the app.
 Category can be used for automatic envelope categorization.
+  - Transfer transactions (between accounts) will be filtered out and not stored or displayed
   - New transactions will automatically be allocated based on the envelope rules, which are also saved on the backend
+  - Transactions that don't match any rule will remain uncategorized and appear in the categorization list on the main screen

 ### Entity-Relationship Diagram
 ![Entity-Relationship Diagram](/media/Final%20Project%20ERD.png)